 This zone deals with the current missions to the International Space Station (ISS), as well as upcoming deep space exploration.
-You can look at earth the same way the astronauts see it in the 3D IMAX Theater or travel to the red planet in Journey to Mars.
+You can look at earth the same way the astronauts see it in the 3D IMAX Theater or travel to the red planet in Journey to Mars: Explorers Wanted.
 During the Mission Status Briefing, you can learn about current NASA missions and operations.
-You will also hear about launch activity from Cape Canaveral Air Force Base.
+You will also hear about launch activity from Kennedy Space Center.

 Mission Zone: Shuttle: A Ship Like No Other

 In this Mission Zone, you can visit the iconic Space Shuttle Atlantis in its permanent exhibit.
 These shuttles took astronauts to space and back for thirty years.
 You can practice landing and docking in simulators and then feel the lift-off at the Shuttle Launch Experience.

 Mission Zone: Race To The Moon, Apollo/Saturn V Center